Electricity production

 Production from renewable energy sources

-PV installations in March reached a production level of 1.4 TWh, an increase of 80.6% m/m and 28.5% y/y.
-The installed PV capacity at the beginning of February was 21.6 GW, of which as much as 12.1 GW were prosumer installations (according to ARE).
+PV installations produced more energy than wind sources in May, reaching 2.3 TWh (47.7% of RES generation).
+This is an increase in production of 14.2% m/m and 1.1% y/y.
+The installed PV capacity at the beginning of March (latest data) was 22.1 GW, of which as much as 12.3 GW were prosumer installations (according to ARE).

-Biomass plants produced around 0.8 TWh in March, while hydroelectric plants produced 0.1 TWh.
+Biomass plants produced around 0.8 TWh in May and hydroelectric plants produced 0.1 TWh.

-The maximum hourly share of RES in national electricity production reached 60.2% in March, while the minimum was 8.4%.
-Meanwhile, the largest hourly share of RES in electricity consumption was 74.7%.
+Weather-dependent RES (photovoltaics and wind) produced 3.6% more electricity than coal-fired power plants.
+Their maximum hourly share of national electricity production reached 59.1% in May, while the minimum was 2.4%.
+Meanwhile, the largest hourly share of RES in electricity consumption was 71.3%.

-In the Polish electricity system, the share of RES in electricity consumption (i.e. the ratio of generation from RES to the sum of production from all sources plus imports and storage) is customarily higher than the share of renewables in production.
-In situations where the sum of delivered power in a given hour is higher than the current demand, it is necessary to use electricity storage, export or even switch off RES sources.
+In the Polish electricity system, the RES share in electricity consumption (i.e. the ratio of generation from RES to the sum of production from all sources plus imports and storage) is customarily higher than the RES share in production.
+In situations where the sum of power supplied in a given hour is higher than the current demand, it is necessary to use electricity storage, export surplus energy, or even switch off weather-dependent RES sources.

-In March, the need for such non-market redispatch of generation units by the operator occurred during eighteen days.
-A total of 103.2 GWh of electricity generation was curtailed.
-This is more than twice as much as in March last year.
+In May, the need for such non-market redispatch of RES generation units by the operator occurred during twenty-four days.
+The generation of 182.2 GWh of electricity was curtailed, of which 166.3 GWh from photovoltaics and 15.8 GWh from wind sources.
+Since the beginning of the year, 589.8 GWh have been curtailed, which is 36% more than in the same period last year.

 The graph shows the cumulative annual values (from the beginning of the year to the last day of the reported month) of non-market redispatch (so-called curtailment) of electricity from wind and solar farms.